 What if I take too much?

 Ask your doctor for advice straight away.
-Taking too much carbamazepine by accident can lead to serious side effects.
+Taking too much carbamazepine can lead to serious side effects.

 - feel sick or be sick (vomit)

 - have breathing problems

 - feel dizzy or sleepy